- Aleine Ridge

 The integrative model I work with focuses on the importance of relationships and is based on the belief that as human beings we can grow and develop in relation to others.
 I combine and use several different models of counselling, such as attachment theory, psychodynamic and person centred approaches (learn more about these on Spiral’s website, Therapeutic Approaches page).
 This allows me to meet the needs of each individual and to work with the focus that best fits the person.

-I work at Spiral on Mondays, Tuesdays and Fridays.
+I work at Spiral on Mondays and Fridays.

 I completed a four year training in Core Process Psychotherapy at the Karuna Institute in June 2010, obtaining an MA in Core Process Psychotherapy in 2012, and am a UKCP accredited psychotherapist.